bbauska/UC-Davis-JS-Basics/readme.md

   alt="myfile.html." />
 </p>

 <p>This file, myfile.html, this file here is just sitting on my desktop.
-That's fine for a
+That&apos;s fine for a
-single file, but usually, if I'm working on a project, I'm going to have a folder with a bunch of related files.
+single file, but usually, if I&apos;m working on a project, I&apos;m going to have a folder with a bunch of related files.
 I might have an HTML file.
 I might have a CSS file, I might have multiple JavaScript files as we get going here.
 But for right now this is just a single file.
-That's not really very useful by itself.</p>
+That&apos;s not really very useful by itself.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 107/108. make folder and file (73) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">